MeisterLi/picarto_points/README.md

 There are some universal chat commands that can be performed:
 *!points* - will send a whisper to the user with their current point standing
 *!grant 'X' 'user'* - if the sender of this message is the granter as defined in the config, this will grant the X amount of points to the mentioned user.
 An example would be *!grant 30 Maniko*

+# Website display
+You might want to set up a website with a list of current standings, which I have some examples for in web_app, using a very basic site template and a flask app written in python.
+Make sure to edit the 'web' section in the config if you'd like.

+*/clear* - requires pw  - The endpoint /clear is used to clear the current list */new_data* - requires pw and array of lists - The endpoint /new_data is used to update the list with all current standings */update* - requires no data - forces an update of the list via websocket to bring the page up to date

 # Limitations
 - The chat bot can only see channel join and leave events, so it should ideally be started before the stream is started.
 That said, there is a small check when a user writes something in the chat, to make sure they're still being tracked as 'active'